 Elective courses generally include:

-These courses are intended to assist the student in the preliminary theological or theoretical grounding of the project, as well as project design, methods of for analysis, and evaluation techniques.
+- These courses are intended to assist the student in the preliminary theological or theoretical grounding of the project, as well as project design, methods of analysis, and evaluation techniques.

 Pastoral Project for the Doctor

 - PAS 990 and PAS 991 focus on completion of the written project with their faculty Mentor.

 (0 credit by semester)

 In the first semester of the third year, the student and faculty mentor may determine that an extension will be necessary to complete the project.
 In this case, the student registers for PAS 992-a, -b, -c, or –d, as a continuance of the academic program, but without additional credit.
 The student must complete the project in no more than four additional semesters, i.e. three years after the prospectus has been approved.